Programming-The-Next-Step-2022/airquality/README.md

-In this project I want to create an application that shows you and visualizes the iarquality of any city.
+In this project I want to create an application that shows you and visualizes the airquality of any city.